DileepMardham/Viagogo/README.md

 > https://github.com/DileepMardham/Viagogo

-Please use Clone or download button to download the whole project to your local machine and extract it.
+Please use "Clone or download" button to download the whole project to your local machine and extract it.

-Once done open the .sln file with Visual Studio.
+Once done, open the .sln file with Visual Studio.
 If you do not have Visual Studio, go to the following path in the extracted folder.

 > Viagogo\Viagogo\bin\Debug